frankcuoco/encryptedFileShare/README.txt

 Users are authenticated with a username and password.
 This project utilizes SHA512 hashes, HMACs, Public Key Encryption, Digital Signatures, Hash-Based Key Derivation, Symmetric Encryption, and a Keystore/Datastore.
-This application is also resiliant to Datastore and revoked user adversaries.
-The crypto utilities just listed were provided by the course staff, but the design, imtegration, and testing of the application were all done by me.
+This application is also resilient to Datastore and revoked user adversaries.
+The crypto-utilities just listed were provided by the course staff, but the design, integration, and testing of the application were all done by me.